annotation/text-fabric/docs/Api/Data.md

 ### Use data

+Now we are just reading data,
-The valence data has been made available by the ETCBC, so the following steps you can perform literally.
+so the following steps
+you can perform literally,
+without fear of overwriting data.

 #### In the TF browser